utkarshpant/vector-db-handroll/README.md

 - All consumers (API endpoints, services) access the same, ready instance via `await VectorStore.get_instance()`.
 - Disk I/O (loading and saving snapshots) is async wherever possible.

+#### Singleton design choice

+It was important for the Vector Database to be decoupled from the REST API, since that is more of an implementation detail and can be swapped out for something else.
+Thus, it was a conscious choice to not use FastAPI's `Depends` dependency injection or similar API's to manage the data store.
+However, FastAPI's lifecycle methods like "startup" are used to kick off the snapshotting coroutine that runs async once the server is started.
+The singleton pattern makes it simple to ensure that only a single vector store instance is running at any time, and no additional ones are instantiated accidentally due to code errors.

 ### Read/Write Locking
 - All vector store operations are wrapped in a custom `ReadWriteLock` (see `utils/read_write_lock.py`).
 - Multiple readers can access the store concurrently; only one writer can mutate the store at a time.
 - Locking is handled in the service layer, __not__ the API layer, since that can be swapped out later for something else, but the underlying Service can still mitigate data races.
+- `asyncio` locks were used for this implementation since they are better suited to concurrent execution, as compared to locks provided by `threads`.

 ### Disk Persistence
 - The vector store persists all data to disk using `pickle` files, and loads from this pickle file on the next startup.